 (b) Has additional outreach been made to notify and involve all program pre-qualified contractors.

 (c) Are construction services only readily available from a single source?

-Where a single or sole source bid is accepted or awarded, the PA and HRS shall demonstrate, via the bid award memorandum, the above-mentioned criteria has been reviewed and maximum effort was made to obtain a minimum of three (3) viable bids.
+Where the single bidder’s bid is accepted or awarded, the program assistant (PA) and housing rehabilitation specialist (HRS) shall demonstrate, via the bid award memorandum, that the above-mentioned criteria have been reviewed and maximum effort was made to obtain a minimum of three (3) viable bids.

 C. Contracting and Rehabilitation

-The contract amount and contractor are recommended by Management and Budget to the Citrus County Board of County Commissioners before the DPL and contract are signed.
+The contract amount and contractor are recommended by DMB to the Board of County Commissioners of Citrus County, Florida before the DPL and contract are signed.
 The DPL amount, contract amount, contractor, and owner eligibility are all approved by the designated representative.

 The rehabilitation contract is executed between the homeowner and the contractor when the rehabilitation DPL is closed, with the three (3) day rescission period running simultaneously for both legal agreements.
 Rehabilitation Agreements (for DPL's) are executed by the designated representative authorized to act on behalf of the Citrus County Board of County Commissioners.

 The DPL and the Notice of Commencement are recorded immediately.
 The program pays for recording of the Agreement.
 The filing of the Notice of Commencement shall be the responsibility of the Contractor.

 The Notice to Proceed is issued to the contractor as soon as possible after the rescission period elapses.
 When temporary relocation of the occupants is required, the Notice to Proceed will be delayed until the house is vacated.
 The contract time of performance (generally 30 - 45 days for rehabilitation and 120-180 days for new construction) begins with issuance of the Notice to Proceed.